The Railroad Museum of Pennsylvania welcomes all visitors and seeks to provide reasonable accommodations

-The ENTRANCE to the Railroad Museum of Pennsylvania is located along Route 741, directly across from the Strasburg Railroad.
+The ENTRANCE to the Railroad Museum of Pennsylvania is located along PA Route 741, directly across from the Strasburg Rail Road.
 From the lower parking lot on the east side of the building, there is a flat walkway leading up to the main entrance.

-SERVICE and EMOTIONAL SUPPORT ANIMALS are permitted.
-This includes those animals in training, in accordance to federal and state policies.
-Approval for entry is at the discretion of the staff.
+SERVICE ANIMALS are permitted.
+This includes those service animals in training, in accordance to federal and state policies.
+Regarding EMOTIONAL SUPPORT ANIMALS, approval for entry is at the discretion of the staff.

 The Railroad Museum of Pennsylvania is a participant in the MUSEUMS FOR ALL program, and as such discounted admission ($2 per person) is available for any visitor who has an ACCESS or EBT card and a valid state ID.

-MAPS of the museum are provided at the Admissions Desk, and are currently available in English, Spanish, German, French, and Italian.
+MAPS of the Museum are provided at the Front Ticket Desk, and are currently available in English, Spanish, German, French and Italian.

-Certain pieces of equipment that are not fully accessible are equipped with a VIRTUAL TOUR KIOSK, that provides a 360* (degree) view of the interior of the car or engine, such as the GG-1 No. 4935, Western Maryland No. 203 Business Car, and the E-7 No. 5901.
-A full list of our Virtual Tours, that include these pieces and many more, can be located on the museum’s website here: https://rrmuseumpa.org/about/musviews/
+Certain pieces of equipment that are not fully accessible are equipped with a VIRTUAL TOUR KIOSK, that provides a 360° view of the interior of the car or engine, such as the GG1 No. 4935, Western Maryland No. 203 Business Car and the E7 No. 5901.
+Closed captioning is installed on all these Virtual Tours.
+A full list of our Virtual Tours, that include these pieces and many more, can be located on the Museum’s website here.

 GUIDED and CART TOURS are available daily by our staff and volunteers.
 Times of these tours vary from day to day.
 Please ask a staff member for tour times, and cart tour locations upon arrival.